Transportation

 - How to drive, now that’s a question.
 Definitely speeding is not good for the environment, nor zipping in and out of traffic, but using a GPS system makes it easy to avoid fuel-burning traffic.
 Here’s a great summary on how to save gas by the way you drive: https://deepblue.lib.umich.edu/handle/2027.42/86074.; more tips are here: https://www.momscleanairforce.org/clean-cars-guide/.

-- And using it as a message board.
+- Finally, use your car as a message board.
 Besides bumper stickers, think about using your license plate to send a message.
 This will send a message not only to drivers, but to the people who process the paperwork for your plate, and the people who make the plates.
 Try it.

 Taxis, Lyfts, Ubers, Etc.

-The idea behind Lyfts and Ubers, not so much taxis, was to be car shares, or dial-a-rides/demand responsive transit.
-People would buy fewer cars, there’d be less traffic congestion.
+The original idea behind Lyfts and Ubers, not so much taxis, was to have each car be a car share, and people would buy fewer cars, there’d be less traffic congestion (dial-a-rides/demand responsive transit.)

 Public Transportation

-Speaking of… how much impact does commuting via public transportation have in terms of carbon?
+Speaking of public transportation… how much impact does commuting via transit have in terms of carbon?
 Mass transit is the #2 way to ‘draw down’ greenhouse gases in terms of transportation, as per https://www.drawdown.org/solutions/transport, via the Drawdown scenario model.

 - School buses.
-Many cities are finding out that the first step is to electrify their large fleet of school buses (two times buses and rail combined), also in large part to protect the kids from fumes they are exposed to daily (a statement from Tamara Dzubay, a clean energy specialist in Chicago, in Holmes, 2018).
+The first step for many cities is to electrify their large fleet of school buses (the numbers are two times that of other buses and rail combined), in large part to protect the kids from diesel fumes they are exposed to daily (a statement from Tamara Dzubay, a clean energy specialist in Chicago, in Holmes, 2018).
 They are expensive: $230,000 (including charging system) to $109,000 for diesel, but it will save health money in the long run, never mind climate change.
 Supporting your local city in this action is a great climate step.

 - Public Transport Buses – LA is adding their first electric buses! (https://www.smartcitiesdive.com/news/electric-double-decker-buses-los-angeles-foothill-transit/527464/), as is Columbus, OH: https://www.smartcitiesdive.com/news/columbus-oh-electric-buses/526823/.
 Jarrett Walker, writing for the Atlantic, notes that buses are still the best compared to ride-shares (see above) and mini-motorized machines (see below) in terms of picking up the most passengers, and costs (based on driver salary)